 For example, if you’re a young couple planning to have children in the foreseeable future, now’s not a great time to be fixing your interest rates, because you just don’t know what the world’s going to look like.
 But if you’ve got an investment property that you’ve had for ten years and don’t have any intention of selling it for the next few years, it might make sense to fix rates for a period of time.

-The first step is to speak to an adviser and/or mortgage broker for advice before committing to anything.
+The first step is to speak to an advisor and/or mortgage broker for advice before committing to anything.

 What should people be considering to either shore up or take advantage of the lending market at the moment?